5 Things You Can Do NOW to Address Feelings of Depression

 Closing Thoughts

-If you or someone you love is struggling, reach out.
-Help is not a weakness—it’s a profoundly human act.
+If you or a loved one is depressed, seek help like you would for any health issue.
 PsychologyToday offers an exemplary search engine to find mental health professionals with specific areas of interest and specialization in your area.